Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/virtual-networks/_index.md

 <br><br>

-### Vnet-04 - Use Private Link, when available, for shared Azure PaaS services.
+### Vnet-04 - Use Private Link when available for shared Azure PaaS services

 #### Importance: Medium